jbengtsson/thor-scsi-lib/python/examples/use_cases/inversion/radia/apple-ii/README.md

 compared with authoritative field data.
 This release contains no claimed ESRF or MAX IV agreement and no radiation calculation.

-## Version 0.2.4 test-harness correction
+## Historical v0.2.4 test-harness correction

 The failure-path regression test now preserves the host command-search path and overrides only `PYTHON_BIN`.
 The previous test replaced `PATH` with the directory